 Electric Boat Course

-The course is divided into three levels and will be launching in phases starting late 2022 through early 2023.
+The course is divided into two levels.
 Level 1 – Electric Boat Motor: Foundations is a free, online course intended for a general audience, ages 15 and up.
-Levels 2 and 3 will include online as well as hands-on, in-person training and are designed primarily for boat yard technicians and people already in the field of boat maintenance and repair.
+Level 2 – Introduction to Electric Boat Motor Maintenance and Repair is currently in development and will be a primarily hands-on, in-person training designed for boat yard technicians and people already in the field of boat maintenance and repair.
+We expect to launch this course in the summer of 2024 at Mid-Coast School of Technology in Rockland, ME.

 Learn more about the Electric Boat Course here.